mpavlovic/toxic-comments-classification/README.md

 * Numpy 1.15.1

 ## Provided Model
-The convolutional-only model provided here achieves __0.97704__ ROC-AUC score on the private leaderbord after a late submission (`models/submissions/1566218974.9314115/`) and __0.97736__ on the whole test set.
+The convolutional-only model provided here achieves __0.97704__ ROC-AUC score on the private leaderboard after a late submission (`models/submissions/1566218974.9314115/`) and __0.97736__ on the whole test set.
 Better performance can be further achieved with advanced LSTM or pre-trained language models.
 The experiment with default setup takes around 27 minutes on GTX 1060 6 GB GPU.
 Final training takes 3-5 minutes.
 Below are instructions on how to experiment with different Keras model architectures.

 ## Workflow